 Students learn best when they are constantly reminded of the “end,” or purpose, of the course, and I plan for them to encounter course goals on the very first day of class.
 By seeing big questions such as “How can we communicate in a way that both glorifies God and persuades our readers?” and “What does it look like to read and respond charitably?” on the syllabus of a writing course, students discover the emphasis of the class in a clear format.
 But then as we review certain course questions each class period, students gradually internalize the big ideas of the class, and I encourage them to connect their personal lives with what we are learning in class.
 I want to model the asking of insightful textual questions and prompt students to write and revise their own questions, with the goal of helping them to develop methods for answering those questions based on what the text itself suggests.
 This practice assists the learning process by getting students not only to ask questions, but also to ask, “What’s the next question?”
 (103, emphasis added).
 This kind of holistic student participation facilitates the retention of the subject matter, and students are more willing to participate in the learning process when they have a clear vision of what the goals of the class are.
 For this reason, I do not want my classes to be strictly lecture-based; discussion is necessary in a participatory learning community.
 I do not believe that Truth itself is constructed, but I do believe that we enhance our retention and understanding of material by active participation in the learning process.

 Finally, “beginning with the end in mind” means that I am always looking to improve as a teacher, because one of my purposes in teaching is to learn alongside my students.
 Educate literally means “to lead out” of darkness or ignorance, and as the leader of a learning community, I view myself as a participant in the process of being led into a better understanding of the world.
 Even in a position of authority, I see myself as a co-learner with my students, side by side, as C. S. Lewis describes friends in The Four Loves.
 I value and learn from students’ input, and if one of the “ends” of education is student learning, then I need to evaluate my own teaching before the end of the semester.
-I do this by distributing mid-term evaluations so that I can improve before the end of the semester.
+I do this from time to time by distributing mid-term evaluations so that I can improve before the end of the semester.

 René Girard’s theory of mimetic desire describes human beings as imitative creatures who develop desires based on what we see around us.
 My desire as a teacher is to model the life of a Christian professional, and I want my students’ desires to be shaped through my teaching and through their intelligent reading of and responding to texts.
 This shaping is possible because the world inside the text influences the world outside the text.
 As T. S. Eliot says in “Little Gidding,” “the end of our exploring / Will be to arrive where we started / And know the place for the first time.”
 Our explorations in literature lead us to see our own human condition more clearly and connect with other human beings.
 Robert Frost’s “Birches” echoes this sentiment: We climb to gain perspective, but we gain perspective so that we may return to earth.
 We enter the world of the text, partly to enjoy it, but more importantly to reenter the world outside the text with a fuller understanding than we had before.
 In his review of J. R. R. Tolkien’s The Lord of the Rings, C. S. Lewis writes, “As we read we find ourselves sharing their burden; when we have finished, we return to our own life not relaxed but fortified.”
 Language and literature are about communicating desires to others, and I will be successful if my students develop interpretation and communication skills that reflect the love of Christ, who is Himself the Desire of Nations, the Beginning and the End.